 Sleep is important for our overall health, and it can also help you lose weight as research has found that lack of sleep can slow down your body’s metabolism (1).

-This is because, according to research found in the PLoS Med, lack of sleep has been found to disrupt appetite-regulating hormones like leptin and ghrelin.
+This is because, according to research found in PLoS Med, lack of sleep has been found to disrupt appetite-regulating hormones like leptin and ghrelin.
 As a result, our hunger as well as cravings for unhealthy food increases.

 Additionally, a study published in the journal Medicine found an increased risk for obesity amongst children and adults who do not get enough sleep.